 However, what if there were products on the market backed by actual scientific research?

 See, it can be challenging to get an in-depth perspective on how effective your everyday skincare products are.
 Ultimately, there is minimal demand for scientific research into how soft cocoa butter can make your skin, or which natural extracts can reduce the look of scars and stretch marks.

 However, there is one natural product that has been getting more attention the ever from the scientific community: Cannabidiol (CBD).
-Though hemp oil, cannabis oil, and marijuana, all come from the cannabis plant, pure CBD and CBD products have absolutely no THC and therefore cannot make you high.
+Though hemp oil, cannabis oil, and marijuana, all come from the cannabis plant, pure CBD face products, and edible CBD products that absolutely have no THC (Tetrahydrocannabinol) and therefore cannot make you high.
 Instead, it is often used for a wide range of medicinal and wellness purposes. blood pressure, eczema pain relief (including chronic pain), certain types of skin cancer, Dravet syndrome, Crohn’s disease, multiple sclerosis, post-traumatic stress disorder, and Alzheimer’s disease are just a few areas where patients benefit from CBD oil and its derivatives.